tsimeonov/Computer-Science/Node JS Guide/3. Developing Your First Application/notes.md

 `var`, `let` and `const`
 In JS, there are now three wasys to define variables.
 If you define your variables by prefixing them withe the `var` keyword, this has the effect that variable is valid in the current function and all subfunctions.
+The `let` keyword enables you to define variables at the block level.
+For example, if you define a counter variable in a for loop with `let`, this variable is valid only within the loop.